-Automated thermoplastic filament winding, tape laying, and fiber placement have been demonstrated by manufacturing thermoplastic-reinforced carbon-fiber laminates and stiffened parts using in situ consolidation.
-Material feedstock requirements were met with polyimide and polyetherketone placement-grade tows and tapes from Cytec Engineered Materials.
-The thermoplastic in situ heads integrate material deposition with a polymer process that combines preheating, generation of layer-to-layer intimate contact, interlayer bond development by reptation healing, consolidation/squeeze flow, and freezing/void compression in the laminate.
-The in situ winding process combines sequential [0°] tape laying and filament winding to fabricate $[0^{\circ}/90^{\circ}]$ and $[0^{\circ}/90^{\circ}/\pm\theta^{\circ}]$ monocoque and ring-stiffened cylinders from polyetherketone composite material systems with outstanding property translation.
-Finished parts and systems have been commercialized.
-The automated fiber placement process has been developed for flat skins with twelve simultaneous 6.35mm (0.25-in) tow placement or one 76mm (3-in) tape placement capability.
-Thermoplastic and cross-linking composites and coated titanium foils have been placed.
-A large number of demonstration parts have been fabricated including flat laminates with and without padups, stringer- and honeycomb-stiffened skins, and TiGr (interleaved Titanium and Graphite/thermoplastic layers) skins alone or sandwiching Titanium-honeycomb core.
-In general, 85% to 100% property translation is available with in situ processing, and 100% if post-autoclaved cured, for example to advance a cross-linking polyimide resin.
+Two in situ thermoplastic processes, automated fiber placement and filament winding/tape-laying have been developed and deployed to fabricate carbon-fiber thermoplastic stiffened parts.
+This has been supported by the development of a number of polyimide and polyetherketone placement-grade tows (sometimes called ribbons) and Both processes integrate deposition with a polymer process that combines tapes. preheating, generation of layer-to-layer intimate contact, interlayer bond development by reptation healing, consolidation/squeeze flow, and freezing/void compression in the laminate.
+The in situ filament winding process combines sequentially with tape laving to fabricate $[0^{\circ}/90^{\circ}]$ and $[0^{\circ}/90^{\circ}/\pm\theta^{\circ}]$ monocoque and ring-stiffened cylinders from polyetherketone composite material systems with outstanding property translation.
+Finished parts and systems have been commercialized, especially those loaded in external hydrostatic compression.
+The automated fiber placement process has been developed for flat skins with twelve 6.35mm (0.25-in) tow or one 76mm (3-in) tape placement capability.
+Both composites and coated metal foils can be placed.
+Many demonstration parts have been fabricated including flat laminates with and without padups, stringerstiffened skins, honeycomb-stiffened skins, and TiGr (interleaved Titanium and graphite/thermoplastic layers) skins alone or sandwiching Titanium-honeycomb core.
+Parts were fabricated with polyimide, cross-linking polyimide, and polyetherketone placement-grade tows and tapes.
+In general, 85% to 100% property translation is available with in situ processing, and 100% if post-autoclaved cured, for example to advance a cross-linking polyimide resin (1).

-KEY WORDS: Filament Winding, Automated Fiber Placement, Automated Tape Placement, Automated Tape Laying, In Situ Consolidation, PEEK, PEKK, Polyetherketones, Polyimides, Avimid[®], PETI-5, Skin-stringer, Honeycomb, TiGr assertion of straightforward processibility.
-The fabrication claim has proven elusive, however, and most high-performance composite parts are still autoclave-consolidated thermosets.
+KEY WORDS: Automated Fiber Placement, Automated Tape Placement, Automated Tape Laying, Filament winding, In Situ Consolidation, Polyetherketones, Polyimides, PEEK, PEKK, Avimid[®], PETI-5, Skin-stringer, Honeycomb, TiGr processibility.
+The fabrication claim has proven elusive, however, and most highperformance composite parts are still thermosets consolidated in the autoclave.
 In that context, a pair of realistic in situ processes was developed: automated fiber placement (ATP), and filament winding combined with tape laying.
-This paper will cover their process concept, how that concept was manifested in equipment, the material feedstocks, and the process capability in terms of cylindrical and flat stiffened parts that can be fabricated.
+This paper will cover their process concept, how that concept was manifested in equipment, the materials, and the process capability in terms of cylindrical and flat stiffened parts that can be fabricated.